 - Public Service Scholars.
 During the admission process, the law school identifies and provides three-year scholarships for up to twenty in-coming students per year who demonstrate a commitment to public service and a high level of academic achievement.

 - Clinic Support.
-Cardozo’s numerous clinics allow nearly 400 students each year to represent real clients under the supervision of seasoned attorneys while performing an important service to the community by representing the poor, elderly, and indigent.
+Cardozo’s numerous clinics allow students each year to represent real clients under the supervision of seasoned attorneys while performing an important service to the community by representing the poor, elderly, and indigent.